Plumsail/forms-docs/SharePoint/provision/general.rst

 .. title:: Plumsail Forms Provisioning API for SharePoint

 .. meta::
-   :description: Provision forms to SP sites in Visual Studio with our NuGet package
+   :description: Provision exported forms to SharePoint sites in Visual Studio with our NuGet package

 Provisioning API for SharePoint forms designed in Plumsail Forms
 ===============================================================================